 Applications must include a budget which clearly itemizes expenses planned for the aforementioned activities (see section 3.5).
-A list of possible eligible expenses, subject to the ministry's review and approval, is included below.
+A list of categories and examples of eligible expenses is included below.
+These examples are not exhaustive.
+All eligible expenses claimed by a Recipient are subject to the ministry's review and approval.